February 25, 2025

 Refining, international projects

-👉 In North America, ASME B16.5 is the essential reference.
-The tables of correspondence are only used to translate a European specification, never to dimension.
+👉 In North America, ASME B16.5 is the indispensable reference.
+Equivalence tables are only used to translate a European specification, never for dimensioning.

 5. Common risks and how to avoid them

-➡️ Risk: specifying PN 40 in a Canadian project → misunderstanding from the supplier.
+➡️ Risk: specifying PN 40 in a Canadian project → supplier misunderstanding.

 ✅ Solution: always translate to ASME Class for the NA market.